 However, they all belong to the major African group called the Bantu.
 This ethnic group, speaking a variety of Bantu languages (such as Swahili and Shona), are spread across central and southern Africa and form around one-third of the continent’s population.

 The Bantu-speaking Chewa are believed to have travelled from Zaire and arrived in Malawi between 1200 and 1500AD in search of land for their grazing animals.
 Because of their agricultural knowledge and well-organised system, they soon formed the main group.
 Chichewa (their language) is widely spoken in Malawi as the unofficial national language.
 English is the official language.

 You may notice that the name of each language derives from the tribe’s name, usually with the added prefix of ‘chi’, which means ‘language’.

-But although Malawians hail from different groups, they also feel a strong sense of national identity, reflected in the following line of their national anthem: “Join together all our hearts as one.”
+But although Malawians hail from different groups, they also feel a strong sense of national identity.
+This is reflected in the following line of the national anthem: “Join together all our hearts as one.”